Explore Charlecote's gardens this summer

 Mary Elizabeth’s presence still influences the gardens.
-Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new design and organise the back-breaking planting of thousands of new bulbs and bedding plants.
+Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardener and his volunteers skilfully co-ordinate a new design and organise the back-breaking planting of thousands of bedding plants.
 The summer scheme is planted by the beginning of June and is in full colour by early July.

-It's worth looking at the beds around the edges of the parterre before the bedding plants get going - variegated acanthus foliage blends beautifully with astrantia flowers and the pretty foliage of the actinidia climbing up the back wall is easily missed.
+It's worth looking at the beds around the edges of the parterre before you're distracted by the vivid bedding plants - variegated acanthus foliage blends beautifully with astrantia flowers and the pretty foliage of the actinidia climbing up the back wall is easily missed.

 Now known as the woodland garden, Mary Elizabeth’s Wilderness flourishes beyond the long border.
 Her Victorian visitors – like our visitors today - would have been entranced by rare and unusual shade-loving plants and ferns in this tranquil haven.